 Building Your Emergency Mindset

-Let’s see…what does an “emergency mindset” look like?
-Imagine yourself as a superhero but without the cape (because capes are hazardous).
-It involves preparing mentally before disaster strikes so you aren’t left feeling like a deer caught in headlights when things go haywire.
+Let’s see…what does it mean to have a “emergency mindset”?
+Picture yourself as a superhero, but without the cape (because capes are dangerous).
+It is getting ready psychologically before something bad happens so you don’t feel like a deer in headlights when things go wrong.

-To build this mindset, start by visualizing different scenarios: what would you do if there was an earthquake?
-Or if zombies invaded (which seems more plausible every day)?
-Practicing these situations mentally helps make them feel less daunting when they occur in real life.
+To get into this way of thinking, start by imagining different situations.
+For example, what would you do if there was an earthquake?
+Or what if zombies came (which seems more likely every day)?
+When these things happen in real life, they will seem less scary if you practice them in your head.

 Creating Your Support Network

-On the other hand, no one wants to go through emergencies alone—especially when there are snacks involved!
-Building a support network is essential for mental preparedness because who else will share your emergency stash of peanut butter cups?
+But no one wants to handle an emergency alone, especially if there is food involved!
+You need a support network so you can be ready for anything.
+In case of an emergency, who else will share your stash of peanut butter cups?

 Practicing Stress Management Techniques

-Some practical techniques include physical activities such as yoga or going for long walks outside (bonus points if you encounter squirrels along the way).
-Exercise releases endorphins—the happy chemicals—and provides clarity amidst chaos.
-Plus, nothing clears your mind quite like running away from angry geese at the park!
+Some useful things to do are physical exercises like yoga or going for lengthy walks outside (extra points if you see squirrels along the way).
+Exercise releases endorphins, which are chemicals that make you feel good, and it helps you think clearly when everything else is going wrong.
+Plus, nothing clears your head like running away from angry geese in the park!

 Preparing Mentally Before Disasters Happen